mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!--  NOTE - DROp?
 This section will explore the particular role of GDPs within the process of x
  using an example about one of the core GDP of the platform game, that of jumping. -->

-#### Use of evolving GDP terminology to faciliate community participation (more like direct help?)

-**Language which has been introduced facilitator interventions is then modified and used organically through community interaction.**

-The following example shows a patchy but evolving use of some of the terminology that has been introduced partly by facilitator interventions and partly emerging organically through community interaction.

-The parent Mi and her daughter Ne, the mother wants to export an image from the graphical editing tool and to import this into the game.

-    Mi: Right so I don't want this rocket here.
-I want the rocket to be the yellow thingie.
-    Ne – Gold coins.
-    Mi - Right so, What are you doing?
-Do you know what you are doing?
-    I want the aliens to be the hazard, the rockets to be the gold coins and the spaceman to be the character.
-    Mi: Poop Ping? (alarmed) What are you doing?
-What's poop ping.
-    Where's my spaceman?
-    Ne: Wait!
-What do you want the aliens as?
-    Mi: The hazards.
-    Mi: Yaaay!
-    Mi: And now the rocket thing as the like you know the good thing - the reward.
-    Ne: Who wants a rocket for their reward?
-    Mi: Because if a spaceman gets to a rocket he can get home.
-But if he doesn't then the aliens get him.
-    Ne: It's a very violent game.
-    Mi: What?
-    Ne: It's a very violent game.

-As background information on this pair, the mother's focus has been on creating graphics and has expressed prid in this her growing expertise in this area.

-The mother develops her proficiency of expressing GDP related concepts and language as this interaction develops.
-This may be to show her increased level of understanding and participation on overall process after being challenged by daughter "Do you even know what export means?".

-In any case this enables a more technical and critical discussion between them.
-"Who wants a rocket for their reward?"

-Here the daughter recognises the GDP of reward after used by her mother but questions the aesthetic choice and its appeal to game players.

-Ne appears reluctant to help at first and when she does she is mostly non-verbal and makes changes quickly in a way that her mother cannot then follow or replicate.

 #### Developing a language in informal feedback to direct modification of games